Halfway Houses in Vancouver, WA

 Services provided:

-• Marital/couples counseling, individual counseling services and substance use education
+• Individual counseling, marital/couples counseling and substance use education

-• Recovery coaches, Social skills development and Case management
+• Recovery coaches, Mental health services and Social skills development

 Adult And Teen Challenge Pacific Nw Life Renewal Portland Outpatient - 15.0 miles from Vancouver, WA

-Adult And Teen Challenge Pacific Nw Life Renewal Portland Outpatient is a sober living home in Portland, OR, 97266 zip code.
+Adult And Teen Challenge Pacific Nw Life Renewal Portland Outpatient is a halfway house in Portland, OR, 97266 zip code.

 Address: 5040 SE 82nd Avenue, Portland, OR 97266 in Multnomah County